Religion and LGBTQ people: Christianity

-The Roman Catholic Church welcomes people attracted to the same sex, while maintaining its teaching that homosexual relationships and acts are sinful.
+The Catholic Church welcomes people attracted to the same sex, while maintaining its teaching that homosexual relationships and acts are sinful.
+Despite this, a majority of Catholics in Western Europe and the US support same-sex marriage.
 The Roman Curia considers transgender individuals to be their biological sex and admits no distinction between "sex" and "gender".
 The Orthodox Church holds similar stances on same-sex attraction and conjugal relations.
 Protestant denominations have a wide range of views.
 Some denominations espouse similar views to Catholicism and Orthodoxy, and teach that all sexual relations outside of traditional marriage between a man and a woman are sinful, such as the Reformed Church in America, Southern Baptist Convention, The Church of Jesus Christ of Latter-day Saints and Jehovah's Witnesses.